Getting on the road with a dark fiber network

 Now instead imagine that you decided to keep the road in its original form, with just one lane in each direction to each handle a single lane of traffic in and out of the city.
 This would be a disaster: you’d have to choose which traffic you could accommodate, and which you wanted to disregard, and that might not align with the needs of the people who are actually using that traffic.
 To meet their requirements and keep those cities thriving, you’d need to build a new road for every type of traffic, starting over from scratch each time: planning, designing, excavating, paving, and then maintaining each road.

 The cost of building and operating a single road is high enough, so why add a whole new set of running costs for each one?

 Yet this is exactly how some organizations treat their precious fiber assets.
 A cable can be split into multiple traffic channels and simultaneously transport multiple data channels over it – much like adding new lanes on an expressway to make traffic more efficient.
 But many organizations aren’t making the most of what they have, or they’re using fiber network solutions built for industries that have very different needs.

 However, by using Wavelength Division Multiplexing (WDM), organizations can get the most out of existing and new dark fiber investments.
 It’s a simple way to build a scalable expressway rather than a single road.

 An introduction to dark fiber

-In some cases, organizations choose to lay their own fiber, but in most cases the fiber network is already there.
-Many organizations choose to lease fiber from a provider, which is a more accessible option, but also means that the type of fiber is in the hands of the provider.
+In some cases, organizations choose to lay their own fiber, but in many cases, the fiber network is already there.
+Many organizations choose to lease dark fiber from a provider, which is a more accessible option, but also means that the type of fiber is in the hands of the provider.

 It’s possible to create a WDM network on either a single or dual fiber.